guilherme-mattos-conde/Alura-Courses-Projects/README.md

-# Alura-Couses-Projects!
-Welcome to my repository ✌
+# Alura-Couses-Projects | Welcome to my repository ✌

 <p align="justify">In this repository I post the activities I do in <a href="https://github.com/alura">Alura</a>'s couse.
 It's divided by main and specific subject/course.</p>